killbill/killbill-adyen-demo/README.md

 Test
 ----

-Go to [http://localhost:8086/](http://localhost:8086/) where you should see a box where the amount of the payment need to be input.
+Go to [http://localhost:8084/](http://localhost:8084/) where you should see a box where the amount of the payment need to be input.

-After that a drop-in will show up
+After that a drop-in will show up.